rduplain/memo-builder/README.md

 the filesystem.
 Use memo-builder to build PDFs, then sync the filesystem to publish.
 Since memo-builder creates PDFs in place, you are in complete control of the directory structure.
-Use an [editor keybinding][emacs_integration] to call out to make and build PDFs while editing memos.
+Use an [editor keybinding][emacs_integration] to call out to make and build PDFs while editing memos, and a [document viewer][evince] which auto-reloads PDFs on file-changes (and has vi-like keybindings as a bonus).

 Mostly, memo-builder is a wrapper around [pandoc](http://johnmacfarlane.net/pandoc/),